 A Python function used to print the command lines as they are executed (assuming command printing is not disabled by the -q or -s options or their equivalents).
-The function should take four arguments: s, the command being executed (a string), target, the target being built (file node, list, or string name(s)), source, the source(s) used (file node, list, or string name(s)), and env, the environment being used.
+The function must accept four arguments: s, target, source and env. s is a string showing the command being executed, target, is the target being built (file node, list, or string name(s)), source, is the source(s) used (file node, list, or string name(s)), and env is the environment being used.

 The function must do the printing itself.
-The default implementation, used if this variable is not set or is None, is:
+The default implementation, used if this variable is not set or is None, is to just print the string, as in: